 [136] The Court further enumerated the virtues of private arbitration in its flexibility, cost-effectiveness, privacy and speed.
 In determining the proper constitutional approach to the arbitration process, the Court bore in mind that litigation before ordinary courts "can be a rigid, costly and time-consuming process".
 This led it to conclude that "it is not inconsistent with our constitutional values to permit parties to seek a quicker and cheaper mechanism for the resolution of disputes."
-It also found, generally, that "courts should be careful not to undermine the achievement of the goals of private arbitration by enlarging their powers of scrutiny imprudently."
+It also found, generally, that

-&lt;sup>105 Id at paras 237-8.
+105 Id at paras 237-8.